Difference Between Merger and Consolidation

 In this process, several items, including the assets and liabilities of these companies, are combined.

 The two companies form a completely new organization.
 The original companies are no longer in existence.
-The new company that has been formed by the unification then needs to function under the rules and regulations of the new company.
+The new company that the unification has formed then needs to function under the rules and regulations of the new company.

 For a better understanding of the concept, let’s take an example.
 Let’s assume that companies X and Y are going to consolidate.
 It means they are going to be integrated or unified.